ATDevOutreach/IotInternshipCodeChallengeMay2018/README.md

 - Your repo name should be Thor

 ##### How to submit
-1. Head over to the code challenge [here](http://atdevoutreach.viewdocs.io/codeChallenge05018/CodeChallenge05018/) to get acquainted.

-2. Check out the format for submitting your code [here](http://atdevoutreach.viewdocs.io/codeChallenge05018/CodeChallengeSteps/)
+1. Check out the format for submitting your code [here](http://atdevoutreach.viewdocs.io/IotInternshipCodeChallengeMay2018/CodeChallengeSteps/)

-3. Make sure when creating a branch to use your correct phone Number, as this is what we will use to get back to you.
+2. Make sure when creating a branch to use your correct phone Number, as this is what we will use to get back to you.

 > NB: As a branch-name you can also use your email.
 > See you on the other side, and best of luck!